ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 View selected system's information
 ----------------------------------

-Once a system is selected from the list of your organisation's systems (see :ref:`manage_your_systems`) you can manage its conformance statement and view its test history.
+Once a system is selected from the list of your organisation's systems (see :ref:`manage_your_systems`) you can manage its conformance statements and view its test history.
 At any given time you can review the information of your selected system by clicking the **System Information** entry from the left side menu.

 .. figure:: ../screenshots/conformance_statements_systeminfo.PNG